Living with Food Allergies

 Tree nuts are a good source of protein, vitamins, and minerals in a child’s diet.
 However, if your child needs to avoid nuts of any type, they should not be at nutritional risk since there are many other sources of protein to eat instead.

-(if not allergic)
+SUGGESTED ALTERNATE SOURCES (if not allergic) |

-Protein, Vitamins, Minerals Increase other protein foods such as meat, legumes, fish, poultry, eggs, dairy
+Protein, Vitamins, Minerals | Increase other protein foods such as meat, legumes, fish, poultry, eggs, dairy (if safe for your child); fruit, vegetables, and enriched grains |

-Will my child outgrow their nut allergy?
+Will my child outgrow their tree nut allergy?

 Tree nut allergy usually starts in childhood and more often lasts throughout a person’s life.
-But about 10% of people with a tree nut allergy may outgrow it.(This means about one out of 10 kids will have their nut allergy resolve.)
+But about 10% of people with a tree nut allergy may outgrow it.1 (This means about 1 out of 10 kids will outgrow their nut allergy.)

-Is there a treatment for nut allergy?
+Is there a treatment for tree nut allergy?

 Food oral immunotherapy (OIT) is a food allergy treatment that retrains your child’s immune system to respond differently to food.
 OIT is not a cure for food allergies.
 But it may allow your child to eat foods with less stress and worry.
-There is one FDA approved OIT treatment as of December 2022, and it is for peanut allergy.

 Many allergists have been offering OIT treatment using foods in various forms, such as a liquid, flour, or the actual food itself.
 These methods are not approved by the FDA.
 Talk with your child’s allergist about the most appropriate OIT option for your child.
-The FDA is looking at other food allergy treatments to fast track through the approval process to address this unmet need in the food allergy community.

 There are many known side effects or possible adverse reactions to OIT.

-Talk with your allergist to see if this treatment might be right for your child and family.
+Talk with your allergist to see if OIT or Xolair might be right for your child and family.

 Food Allergy Fact